leandrosardi/workmesh/README.md

         # I need to push all the emails delivered and received, including bounce reports.
         :entity_table => :'eml_delivery',
-        :entity_field_id => :id, # identify each record in the table uniquely :entity_field_sort => :create_time # push/process/pull entities in this order - WorkMesh uses this field to know which was the latest record pushed/processed/pulled.
+        :entity_field_id => :id, # identify each record in the table uniquely :entity_field_sort => :create_time # push/process/pull entities in this order - Workmesh uses this field to know which was the latest record pushed/processed/pulled.
         :push_function => Proc.new do |entity, l, *args|
             # TODO: Code Me!
             # Write a REST-API call here.